My unconventional, spirit-led healing after my narcissistic mother was gone.

 I’ve always been a deep thinker and a seeker—of answers, of deeper meanings, of healing.
 I love reading.

-And I’m living proof that healing after maternal narcissistic abuse is possible—when you reconstruct your identity from the inside out.
+I’m living proof that healing after maternal narcissistic abuse is possible when you know the truth and reconstruct your identity from the inside out.

 Your friend in self-reconstruction,